aussierobots/ublox_dgnss/PLANNING.md

 2. **Separation of Concerns**:
    - `UbxCfgParameter`: Encapsulates parameter attributes and provides value conversion/validation
-   - `UbxCfgParameterLoader`: Handles loading and filtering parameters from JSON files
+   - `UbxCfgParameterLoader`: Handles loading and filtering parameters from TOML files
    - `UbxCfgHandler`: Manages parameter operations with the device and ROS integration

 3. **Firmware Version Support**: